RENEE MONTAGNE, Host:

 HAMILTON: Bionic arms are just one likely use for ECoG though.
 Eric Leuthardt is a brain surgeon at Washington University in St. Louis who has worked closely with Schalk.
 He says the technology has proved to be far more powerful and versatile than anyone expected.

-Dr. ERIC LEUTHARDT (Washington University): I'd say every couple weeks we find something that really kind of makes us scratch our head and say, wow, that's pretty neat.
+ERIC LEUTHARDT: I'd say every couple weeks we find something that really kind of makes us scratch our head and say, wow, that's pretty neat.

 HAMILTON: ...but there are plenty of computers, including one playing music.